syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### rightTaskLabelMapping `string`
 {:#members:righttasklabelmapping}

-Specifies the data source field name to be displayed right of taskbar
+Specifies the data source field name to be displayed as right task label

 #### Default Value: